-5.1 In exchange for the Deliverables, the Supplier shall be entitled to invoice the Buyer for the charges in the Order Form.
+- 5.1 In exchange for the Deliverables, the Supplier shall be entitled to invoice the Buyer for the charges in the Order Form.
 The Supplier shall raise invoices promptly and in any event within 90 days from when the charges are due.

-5.2 All Charges:

-- (a) exclude VAT, which is payable on provision of a valid VAT invoice; - (b) include all costs connected with the supply of Deliverables. - 5.3 The Buyer must pay the Supplier the charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds to the Supplier's account stated in the Order Form. - 5.4 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Purchase Order Number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Deliverables which have been delivered (if any). - 5.5 If there is a dispute between the Parties as to the amount invoiced, the Buyer shall pay the undisputed amount.
-The Supplier shall not suspend the provision of the Deliverables unless the Supplier is entitled to terminate the Contract for a failure to pay undisputed sums in accordance with clause.
-Any disputed amounts shall be resolved through the dispute resolution procedure detailed in clause 33.

-- 5.6 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 5.7 The Supplier must ensure that all subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
+All invoices must be supported by the necessary documentation to allow the Buyer to process the payment in a timely manner. - 5.2 All Charges: - (a) exclude VAT, which is payable on provision of a valid VAT invoice; - (b) include all costs connected with the supply of Deliverables. - 5.3 The Buyer must pay the Supplier the charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds to the Supplier's account stated in the Order Form. - 5.4 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Purchase Order Number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Deliverables which have been delivered (if any) and demonstrated by the relevant supporting documentation. - 5.5 If there is a dispute between the Parties as to the amount invoiced, the Buyer shall pay the undisputed amount.
+The Supplier shall not suspend the provision of the Deliverables unless the Supplier is entitled to terminate the Contract for a failure to pay undisputed sums in accordance with clause 11.6.
+Any disputed amounts shall be resolved through the dispute resolution procedure detailed in clause 33. - 5.6 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 5.7 The Supplier must ensure that all subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
 If this doesn't happen, the Buyer can publish the details of the late payment or non-payment.